 In contrast, resin bound systems are applied as a pre-mixed material and typically hand-trowelled to a smooth finish suitable for wheelchair access as well as foot and vehicle traffic.
 Such surfaces are water permeable, complying with the Sustainable Urban Drainage Surfaces (SuDS) standards, and counter the risk of localised flooding.
 As they allow water to percolate through, resin bound systems can even be used in tree pits.

-Both types of surface can achieve decorative landscaping effects by use of different coloured aggregates.
+Both types of surface can achieve decorative landscaping effects by the use of different coloured aggregates.